 B.E.A.N.
 Micro-Grant Dinner

-The Brattleboro Museum & Art Center and the Elliot Street Café are teaming up to empower our community to take arts philanthropy into its own hands!
+The Brattleboro Museum & Art Center and the Elliot Street Café are teaming up again to empower our community to take arts philanthropy into its own hands!

-Based on similar programs happening all around the world, B.E.A.N.
+B.E.A.N.
 Micro-Grant Dinners enhance the vitality of art and artists in our community by providing artists with much-needed financial support and encouraging dialogue and collaborative decision-making between artists and the general public.